Looking for water bottle holders for your bike?

 It is available in 2 colors; black and white, and it is made from plastic.
-Made from reinforced carbon fiber, it weighs in at 48g.
+Made from reinforced carbon fibre, it weighs in at 48g.

 The side entry makes water bottle accessibility easier.
-The grip is tight and secure due to the inward bends, which distributes the water bottle’s weight evenly on the cage.
+The grip is tight and secure due to the inward bends, which distribute the water bottle’s weight evenly on the cage.

 - Pros : Side access design makes it easier, especially for beginners.